BodbDearg/PsyDoom/third_party_libs/fltk/fltk/README.CMake.txt

     Where everything will go on install.
 Defaults are /usr/local for Unix and C:\Program Files\FLTK for Windows.

+CMAKE_OSX_ARCHITECTURES (macOS only, ignored on other platforms)
+    Set this to either "arm64", "x86_64", or a list of both "arm64;x86_64".
+    The latter will build "universal apps" on macOS, whereas the former will either build Intel (x86_64) or Apple Silicon aka M1 (arm64) apps.
+    The default is to build for the host processor architecture.

 The following are the FLTK specific options.
 Platform specific options are ignored on other platforms.